sbouschery/aisler-wiki/FAQs.md

 Your boards will all come with green soldermask, white top and bottom legend, and will have ENIG surface plating.
 We only use high-class FR4, 1.6mm TG150 material.
 We currently limit the offering to two-layer boards with 35µm copper weight.
 If you need more copper or want to have 4-layer boards please join our Beta-List by sending us an email to support@aisler.net.

+### Do you support slots? ###

+Yes we do!
+Slots are no problem for us.
+You don't need to construct any workarounds.
+Just upload your original board files and everything should work just fine.

 ### You say you are affordable, how much do you charge? ###

 We have tried to make our pricing as transparent as possible.
 For a simple pricing overview feel free to use our [calculator](https://go.aisler.net).
 If you find a price for a batch of three PCBs somewhere else that is more affordable, we guarantee to match that price.
 Just send us an email to [felix@aisler.net](mailto:felix@aisler.net)